rennehir/sticker-sizer-bot/README.md

 # Sticker sizer bot for Telegram

 Telegram bot that sizes images so that they can be used as stickers.
-Add [StickerSizerBot](https://t.me/StickerSizerBot) on Telegram and startt using it :)
+Add [StickerSizerBot](https://t.me/StickerSizerBot) on Telegram and start using it :)

 ## Motivation